All Products

 -- Result: ["Java", "Python"]

--- WHERE clause with a number
+Use in a WHERE clause with a numeric comparison:

-select * from tb where json_extract(c2, '$.k3.k4') > 5;
+SELECT * FROM tb WHERE json_extract(c2, '$.k3.k4') > 5;

--- WHERE clause with a string
+Use in a WHERE clause with a string comparison (use json_extract_string for type safety):

-select * from tb where json_extract_string(c2, '$.k2') = '1';
+SELECT * FROM tb WHERE json_extract_string(c2, '$.k2') = '1';

 json_extract_string